slouc/scala-patterns/README.md

 # scala-patterns
-Some useful patterns for reference
+Some useful patterns in Scala